 Benson maintained his connection with the Boston Museum School as a member of the advisory Council until l930, when he resigned.
 Retrospective exhibitions of his work were held at the Corcoran Gallery, Washington, D.C., in 1921 and, jointly with Tarbell, in 1938 at the Museum of Fine Arts, Boston.
 Benson, who had a studio in Boston and, at various times, summer houses in Maine and Cape Cod, eventually retired to his home in Salem, Massachusetts.
 He died there on November 14, 1951.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Salaman, Malcolm C. Modern Masters of Etching: Frank W. Benson.
 London, 1925.

 Frank W. Benson; Edmund C. Tarbell: Exhibition of Paintings, Drawings and Prints.
 Exh. cat.
 Museum of Fine Arts, Boston, 1938.